Mantas-2155X/KK_CrossEye/README.md

 I suggest leaving the settings at default, however you could also adjust them to fit your eyes better.
 If you believe that you made a good preset you can create an 'issue' and I will add it to the list of presets.

 Please be careful with the **EXPERIMENTAL** settings as they can completely mess up the focus mode.
 Refer to the code if you want to mess with them.

-Here's a test video showing it.
-The effect looks much better in-game than in video. [[insert video here]]

 **Presets:**
 1. **Default**